 2240 Religion and Critical Thought

 4 credits

 A critical engagement with major theories and methods in the study of religions.
-Equal attention is given to both historical-hermeneutical and ethicalcritical approaches.
+Equal attention is given to both historical-hermeneutical and ethical-critical approaches.

+Humanities.

-2251 Religion in Western Culture I 4 credits
+2251 Religion in Western Culture I

+4 credits

 A selective historical introduction to the impact of religious beliefs, practices, and loyalties on the history, thought, social movements, and cultural practices (such as art, drama, literature, and music) of the ancient world.
 This course will concentrate on the civilizations of ancient Mesopotamia or Egypt, Greece, Israel, and Rome.

-Humanities, Heritage Sequence.
+Humanities, Heritage Sequence

+2252 Religion in Western Culture II

+4 credits

-2252 Religion in Western Culture II 4 credits A selective historical introduction to the impact of religious heliefs, practices, and loyaltics on the history, thought, social movements, and cultural practices (such as art, drama, literature, music, and film) of the medieval and modern periods.
-This course will concentrate on the High Middle Ages, the Renaissance and Reformation. and the Enlightenment and post-Enlightenment periods.
-Humanities, Heringe Sequence.
-2253 Judaism, Christianity, and Islam 4 credits A study in some detail of the major monotheistic religions: Judaism, Christianity, and Islam.
+A selective historical introduction to the impact of religious beliefs, practices, and loyalties on the history, thought, social movements, and cultural practices (such as art, drama, literature, music, and film) of the medieval and modern periods.
+This course will concentrate on the High Middle Ages, the Renaissance and Reformation, and the Enlightenment and post-Enlightenment periods.
+Humanities, Heritage Sequence

+2253 Judaism, Christianity, and Islam

+4 credits

+A study in some detail of the major monotheistic religions: Judaism, Christianity, and Islam.
 Attention is given to origins and historical developments, beliefs, practices, and institutions.
 Humanities.

+2254 Religions of Africa and the Indigenous Americans

+4 credits

-2254 Religions of Africa and the Indigenous Americans 4 credits An examination of the myths and ideas, rituals, and institutions associated with the religious traditions of prehistoric peoples and contemporary trihal people of Africa and the indigenous Americans.
+An examination of the myths and ideas, rituals, and institutions associated with the religious traditions of prehistoric peoples and contemporary tribal people of Africa and the indigenous Americans.
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2254.

 Offered as needed.

+2255 Religions of Asia

+4 credits

-2255 Religions of Asia 4 credits A study of the major Asian religions: Hinduism, Buddihsm, Confucianism, Daoism, and Shinto.
-Attention is given beliefs, practices, and institutions as well as to the manner in which Europeans and Americans have imagined religion and the East ("Orientalism").
+A study of the major Asian religions: Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+Attention is given to origins and historical development, beliefs, practices, and institutions as well as to the manner in which Europeans and Americans have imagined religion and the East ("Orientalism").
 Global Perspective, Humanities.
+Cross-listed with Cross Cultural Studies 2255.

+2256 Religions of the Ancient World

+4 credits

-Cross-listed with Cross Caltural Studies 29255.
-2256 Religions of the Ancient World 4 credits An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example, Egypt, Mesopotamia, Iran, Greece) and the ancient Americas (for example, Atzee, Inca, Maya), Global Perspective, Humanities, Cross-listed with Cross Cultural Studies 2256.
+An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example, Egypt, Mesopotamia, Iran, Greece) and the ancient Americas (for example, Aztec, Inca, Maya).

+Global Perspective, Humanities.

+Cross-listed with Cross Cultural Studies 2256.
 Offered as needed.